NANDUACHU/uploadbot/README.md

 # uploadbot
-clone o anydlbot of telegram
+clone of anydlbot of telegram
 ---

 #### Installation